burnnat/hymns-of-the-faith/content/session-02/week-11/notes.md

  - Originates from the same region of Silesia (in modern-day Germany and Poland) as the text
  - Legend has it the tune dates back to the crusades of the twelfth century, leading to its common name {{{caps "Crusader's Hymn"}}}
  - Scholars, however, place the tune as originating in the early eighteenth century
- - The tune is also known as {{{caps "St. Elizabeth}}}, after Franz Liszt's oratorio "The Legend of St. Elizabeth" used it as a crusader's march
+ - The tune is also known as {{{caps "St. Elizabeth"}}}, after Franz Liszt's oratorio "The Legend of St. Elizabeth" used it as a crusader's march

 1. Appropriately for a folk song from a rural area of Europe, the theme of nature figures prominently in this text.
 How does this compare to other hymns that talk about nature, such as "This is My Father's World", "Great is Thy Faithfulness", or "How Great Thou Art"?
 What similarities are there?
 What is unique about "Fairest Lord Jesus"?